Boston–Brookline annexation debate of 1873

 On October 7, 1873, Brookline, Massachusetts rejected annexation by a larger neighboring city when it voted down annexation by Boston.
-When its citizens voted 707-299 to keep its independence, Brookline not only stopped Boston's string of annexations, it also set an example for wealthy suburbs throughout America.
+When its citizens voted 707-299 to keep its independence, Brookline not only stopped Boston's string of annexations, but it also set an example for wealthy suburbs throughout America.
 The vote was a significant event in the history of American suburbs.

 The development of anti-annexationist Brookline

 In 1686 a community of farmers to the west of Boston separated itself into a semi-autonomous village called Muddy River Hamlet.
 Less than twenty years later, in 1705, the Muddy River hamlet was incorporated as an independent town called Brookline.
 During the 168 years between its creation and Boston's attempt to annex it in 1873, Brookline grew immensely, first as a farming community and later as a commuting town.

 At first, Brookline was no different from other rural towns in Massachusetts, but towards the end of the eighteenth century it became an increasingly attractive location for the wealthy Bostonian elite.
 This led to a great increase in Brookline's population.
 For example, between 1840 and 1850, the population almost doubled, going from 1,365 to 2,516.
 Although the town's population quickly increased during the first half of the 19th century, this sudden growth did not much change Brookline's idyllic rural makeup.

 The second half of the nineteenth century, however, saw Brookline develop from a purely rural town to, essentially, a residential neighborhood for wealthy Bostonians.
 The town had quickly changed: it no longer supplied raw materials for the city; it now supplied land for the city's elite.
 The property in Brookline had become too valuable for the large plots required for farming, so farmers, who only needed to visit Boston sporadically and thus did not necessarily rely on their proximity to the city, moved away from the state's economic hub.
 Farmland was converted into estates for affluent upper class and upper-middle-class families.
 The men who headed these households were often lawyers, businessmen or other highly educated professionals who had offices in Boston and thus commuted there on a daily basis.